Call (702) 723-4775

 Underage Drinking: Signs, Consequences and How to Prevent It

-Underage Drinking: Signs, Consequences And How to Prevent It
+Underage Drinking Signs, Consequences and How to Prevent It

 Underage drinking refers to the consumption of alcoholic beverages by people below the legal drinking age, typically 21 years old, in the United States.
 This behavior is illegal and poses significant health and safety risks.
 Data from the Institute on alcohol abuse and Alcoholism shows that people ages 12 to 20 drink 3.2% of all alcohol consumed in the United States.
-Although youth drink less often than adults, when they do drink, they drink more.
+Although youth drink less than adults, when they do drink, they drink more.

 Signs of underage drinking include changes in behavior such as increased secrecy, withdrawal from family activities, and new friends who drink.
 Physical indicators include the smell of alcohol, bloodshot eyes, and coordination issues.